Registered Agent Requirements in Delaware

 • Reliability: Will they actually be present to accept documents?

-• Speed: How quickly do they scan and forward documents?
+• Speed: How quickly do they get a scan into your hands?

-• Transparency: Are there hidden fees for scanning, forwarding, or compliance alerts?
+• Transparency: Are there hidden fees for scanning, mail handling, or compliance alerts?

 We charge $99/year and include same-day scanning, a secure online portal, compliance reminders, and full privacy protection.